The non-singular Trautman-Kopczy\'nski big-bang model and a torsional spinor description of dark matter: Introduction

 Throughout the work, we will use the natural system of units in which $ c=\hslash =1.$ All the world and spinor conventions adhered to in Ref.
 [25] will be adopted in what follows.
-In particular, symmetrizations and skew-symmetrizations over index blocks will be denoted by round and square brackets surrounding the indices singled out by the symmetry operations, respectively.
+In particular, symmetrizations and skew-symmetrizations over index blocks will be, respectively, denoted by round and square brackets surrounding the indices singled out by the symmetry operations, whilst vertical bars surrounding an index block will mean that the indices sorted out are not to partake of a symmetry operation.